-To view where a file was recorded, open the file from the Project Panel, once the file is open in the spectrogram window, click on $\stackrel{\bigcirc}{}$ in the Metadata Panel next to Location.
+To view where a file was recorded: open the file from the Project Panel, once the file is open in the spectrogram window, click on $\stackrel{\bigcirc}{\circ}$ in the Metadata Panel next to Location.
 This will open a new tab in the spectrogram window, showing the location the file was recorded.

-To view a .gpx track, double-click on the track in the Project Panel (it is shown under Other Files by default).
+To view a .gpx track: double-click on the track in the Project Panel (it is shown under Other Files by default).
 This will open a new tab in the spectrogram window, showing the track on the map.

-To view all the GPS data in a folder (waypoints and tracks), right-click on the folder in the Project Panel, select Show On Map.
-Files will be shown as \heartsuit , and the track will be displayed in green on the map.
-To export the GPS data to a .kml file, see REPORTS.
+To view all the GPS data in a folder (waypoints and tracks): right-click on the folder in the Project Panel, select Show On Map.
+Files will be shown as $\frac{9}{2}$, and the track will be displayed in green on the map.

-To view a file from the map, click on the corresponding >, a grey header bar will appear at the top of the map listing the file name/s, select Click to Open.
+To view a file from the map: click on the corresponding \circ , a grey header bar will appear at the top of the map listing the file name/s, select Click to Open.
 The selected file will open as a new tab in the spectrogram window.

-To export the GPS data to a KML, see REPORTS.
+To export the GPS data to a KML: see REPORTS.